GOING DEEPER THROUGH ‘GO DIG’

 - HEART-DRIVEN LIFE

-We look at the pre-eminence of the heart in Scripture and especially in Hebrew thought and culture, and have a re-thinking of Jesus’ teaching in the light of the pre-eminence of the heart.
-It is the realization that we are to be heart-driven people first and foremost, and that the mind is to be the servant of the heart, and not the other way around as it is in any Greek-based culture.
+We look at the pre-eminence of the heart in Scripture and especially in Hebrew thought and culture.
+We rethink Jesus’ teaching in the light of the pre-eminence of the heart.
+It is the realization that we are to be heart-driven people first and foremost.
+Therefore, the mind is to be the servant of the heart, and not the other way around as it is in many Greek-based cultures such as in the UK.

 - HEALING HEART